A setpiece of the Corneria mission from Star Fox is when Fox flies between rows and rows of twin towers collapsing above

 An earlier example would be the first Modern Warfare, which was made in 2007, but took place in 2011.
 Now that the actual year 2011 has rolled around, the events of the Arab Spring, especially the stuff going on in Libya, make the depictions of civil unrest, a violent coup, and subsequent Western intervention across the course of Al-Asad's rise to power seem chillingly prophetic.

-Sonic Adventure: Perfect Chaos laying waste to Station Square in his fury is much harsher after the flooding of New Orleans and the tsunami at Tokyo.
+Sonic Adventure: Water-god Perfect Chaos laying waste to Station Square in his fury is much harsher after the flooding of New Orleans and the tsunami at Tokyo.
 It gets harsher with every such tidal disaster that happens.

-Minor one for the Sonic the Hedgehog series, Madonna (a scrapped human character, probably based on the singer by the same name) was planned on being Sonic's girlfriend early on, but the idea was dropped because of fear regarding the American reactions to a human-animal relationship and she was promptly scrapped.
-Come Sonic the Hedgehog (2006), and we find out that they were right, as the Elise and Sonic romance was the most criticized aspects, especially with Elise kissing Sonic to resurrect him after getting killed by Mephiles through the power of the Chaos Emeralds, which is stated to be the single worst thing in the whole game.
+Madonna (a scrapped human character, probably based on the singer by the same name) was planned on being Sonic's girlfriend early on, but the idea was dropped because of fear that American viewers would be disgusted with the human-animal relationships.
+Come Sonic the Hedgehog (2006), and it turns out that they were right, as the Elise and Sonic romance scenes was one of the most criticized aspects, especially with Elise kissing Sonic to resurrect him after getting killed by Mephiles through the power of the Chaos Emeralds, which is stated to be the single worst moment in the whole game.

 The Asian-themed level "Tsunami" in Crash Bandicoot: The Wrath of Cortex in which you evade a small tsunami and then explored around the flooded remains.
 Granted the game's levels were themed around natural disasters, though at this point in time, it's hard not to view it in a rather grim fashion.